broodminder/userguide/docs/en/20_quick_start_guide.md

 #### Scales
-Place your BroodMinder-W scale preferably **at the back** of the hive.
+Place your BroodMinder-W and W5 scales preferably **at the back** of the hive.
 Make sure the hive is as level as possible.
 BroodMinder-W3 and W4 scales do not require precise levelling.

 ![Install_BRM-W](../assets/20_quick_start_guide.assets/install_BRM-W5-Alu.jpg)